For-Profit Colleges Gain Beachhead in Trump Administration

 Until June 2016, Taylor Hansen lobbied for the largest trade group of for-profit colleges.
 At the forefront of its agenda: eliminating a rule known as “gainful employment,” which can take away federal funding from for-profit colleges if their graduates fail to earn enough to repay student loans.

-Last week, that goal started to become a reality.
+Recently, that goal started to become a reality.
 The U.S. Department of Education delayed the deadline for colleges to comply with certain provisions of gainful employment, saying it plans to review the rule.

 By then, Hansen was watching from the inside, benefiting from the Trump administration’s ethics policies that allow former lobbyists to work for agencies they have recently tried to influence.
 He told ProPublica that, about a month ago, the Trump administration hired him to join the Education Department’s “beachhead” team.
 It’s a group of temporary employees, often with political connections, who do not require U.S. Senate approval for their appointments.